Last Updated: August 3, 2020

-Meanwhile, Makeba took liberty to record the song when he went back to USA!
+Meanwhile, Makeba took the liberty to record the song under her label when she traveled back to the USA!

 This did not go down well with Fadhili William who took her to court.
 He triumphed, with the help of American Peter Colmore and his producer, Charles Worrod.

 In her subsequent recordings of the song, including the live performance of Homeland CD, Miriam Makeba irked Kenyans when she alluded to the song being Tanzanian.

 One last twist to the story claims the song was composed far away in Burma and

 The song was apparently popular amongst the men in uniform serving under the British Kings African Rifles.